richardgutkowski/carlosnunez-me-infrastructure/README.md

 * An AWS account key and secret.
 You can get that by signing up on aws.com, downloading the awscli (`pip install awscli`) and running `aws configure`.

+NOTE: Terraform will use the AWS region, access and secret keys defined by the environment variables AWS_REGION, AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY respectively. `rake` will let you know if they're missing. :)

 How do I run this?
 ==================